fpereiro/gotoB/readme.md

    - if literal, just for nbsp, not for inserting tags. otherwise, you need opaque.
    - if opaque within reactive view, redrawn every time.
 - negative priorities & nestedness
-- nested views can still reference the same DOM element, if one view returns another!
+- nested views cannot reference the same DOM element!
+One view cannot just return another.
+Use a view with multiple paths instead.
 - trample & perflogs
 - FF 3: autocomplete=off on selects.